corca-ai/CorcaOR-Solver-QKP/readme.md

 ## Benchmark Results

-More Precise Benchmark is needed
+There isn't any common metric that can evaluate our Algorithms.
+We'll soon release new dataset for our use case.
+We just used MDMKP dataset to check successful reimplementation of the TSTS.

+Here's our benchmark result.

 ## TODOs
-- Making Wrappers and More general solvers for multiple environments.
+- Making Wrappers and More general solvers for many cases.

 ## References